IBM/universal-connectors/filter-plugin/logstash-filter-mysql-aws-guardium/README.md

 		• grdapi add_domain_to_universal_connector_allowed_domains domain=amazon.com
 ## Procedure
 1. On the collector, go to Setup > Tools and Views > Configure Universal Connector.
 2. Click Upload File and select the [offline json-encode-offline-plugin.zip](https://github.com/IBM/universal-connectors/raw/main/filter-plugin/logstash-filter-mysql-aws-guardium/json-encode-offline-plugin.zip) plug-in.
-After it is uploaded, click OK. **This is not necessary for Guardium Data Protection v12.0 and later**.
+After it is uploaded, click OK.
+This is not necessary for Guardium Data Protection v12.0 and later.
 3. Click the Plus sign to open the Connector Configuration dialog box.
 4. Type a name in the Connector name field.
 5. Update the input section to add the details from the [mysqlCloudwatch.conf](https://github.com/IBM/universal-connectors/raw/main/filter-plugin/logstash-filter-mysql-aws-guardium/mysqlCloudwatch.conf) file input section, omitting the keyword "input{" at the beginning and its corresponding "}" at the end.